Weather Forecast Now logo

 When the ocean suddenly drains away from shore like someone pulled a giant plug, run.
 Don't stop to take photos.
 Don't collect stranded fish.
 Just get to high ground fast.

-This eerie phenomenon played out along the West Coast recently, after Russia's 8.8 earthquake.
-Port San Luis in California watched water whip from low to high tide within minutes—a violent preview of what was coming.
+This eerie phenomenon has played out on coastlines around the world — most recently along the U.S. West Coast, where Port San Luis in California watched water whip from low to high tide within minutes after a major Pacific earthquake.
+It was a violent preview of what was coming.

 The Science of Disappearing Oceans